 "Holiday Hoops" Food Drive

-Bring a non-perishable food item and receive a voucher for $4 off the price of game day admission*, when the Princeton University Men's basketball team takes on Drexel, Saturday, December 8, 2 p.m. at Jadwin Gym.
+Bring a non-perishable food item and receive a voucher for $4 off the price of game day admission*, when the Princeton University Men's basketball team takes on Fairleigh Dickinson, Saturday, December 7, 7 p.m. at Jadwin Gym.

-Receive Free admission when you bring two non-perishable food items to the Princeton University Women's basketball game vs. UMBC on Sunday, December 2 at 2 p.m.
-AND Hofstra on Wednesday, December 5, 7 p.m. both games will be held in Jadwin Gym.
+Receive Free admission when you bring two non-perishable food items to the Princeton University Women's basketball game vs. St. Joseph's on Tuesday, November 26 at 5:30 p.m.
+AND Delaware on Sunday, December 15, 2 p.m. both games will be held in Jadwin Gym.
 All donations go to support the Friends of Mercer Street Food Bank.

 The Mercer Street Friends Food Bank has been at the forefront of the fight to end hunger in the greater Mercer County area, supplying food to nearly 50 pantries, shelters, and soup kitchens for nearly two decades.

-Collection: Monday, November 26 through Wednesday, December 19.
-Collection boxes will be available at the following locations: Nassau Hall Room 9; New South; E-Quad Room C232; Jadwin Gym; Helm Building; Robertson Hall; 22 Chambers Street; Frist Campus Center 100 level; Princeton Plasma Physics Lab; Lewis Thomas Lab; West College; 200 Elm Drive; Lewis Library; 701 Carnegie Center; 171 Broadmead; 185 Nassau Street; University - N.O.W.
-Day Nursery; and the MacMillan Building.
+Collection: Monday, November 25 through Wednesday, December 18.
+Collection boxes will be available at the following locations: Nassau Hall Room 9; New South A Level; E-Quad Room C232; Jadwin Gym; Guyot Hall Atrium; Helm Building; Robertson Hall; 22 Chambers Street; Princeton Plasma Physics Lab; Lewis Thomas Lab; West College; 200 Elm Drive; 701 Carnegie Center; Lewis Library; 171 Broadmead; 185 Nassau Street; University - N.O.W.
+Day Nursery; 693 Alexander Road and the MacMillan Building.